flber/Pillar/README.md

 A simple site generator with template support, written in plain Rust with no extensions.

-Soon to be used in [[my site]](https://mineralexistence.com)
+Soon to be used in [[my site]](https://mineralexistence.com) A nice little demo is available in the `examples/` folder of this repo, which shows off Pillar's features (and honestly is mostly a place for me to test and debug)

 Pillar uses the marble markup format, which is quite similar to markdown but with a few changes:
 - Like markdown, headers are defined with `#`.
 Marble has support for header levels 1 to 3 (because when are you really using anything smaller?)